Daksharma90/Hindi-Marathi_Classifier_MBERT/README.md

 It classifies the sentence word by word.

 # How to use:
-run the code in file : code.py
+run the code in file : Code.py

-Either in colab or any other ide which supports hugging-face libraries. or visit the live app on streamlit https://hindi-marathiclassifiermbert-98ys3e6arkpu7xtskx4rv5.streamlit.app/
+Either in colab or any other Ide which supports hugging-face libraries.

+or

+visit the live app on streamlit

+https://hindi-marathiclassifiermbert-98ys3e6arkpu7xtskx4rv5.streamlit.app/